 All modern smartphones have a modem chip that, in layman’s terms, allows them to connect to the internet.

 These modems are, of course, made by different manufacturers.
-For example, Apple sources their broadband iPhone modems from both Qualcomm and Intel.
+For example, Apple sources its broadband iPhone modems from both Qualcomm and Intel.

-At this point, you’re might be wondering which manufacturer’s modem your own Apple flagship sports.
+At this point, you’re might be wondering which manufacturer modem your own Apple iPhone model sports.
 And while the answer is seemingly a bit arbitrary, it’s also a pretty easy thing to find out.

 Why This Matters

 Normally, the supplier that creates the specific components within your iPhone probably isn’t the first thing on your mind.
 And for most components within the device, it isn’t that big of a deal.
 But an iPhone’s modem is a slightly different story.